A mook that carries some sort of a shield that protects them from standard attacks from the front. They may be able to do a Shield Bash

 - The PS2 game based on Transformers Armada had shielded Decepticlones in later levels; their shields could be destroyed with sustained firepower.

-- Warcraft3 had the human Footmen, which were able to go into the Defending mode by raising their shield high up in front of them and becoming immobile.
-They would only gain protection but would even be able to deflect projectiles backwards after upgrades.
+- Warcraft III had the human Footmen, which were able to go into the Defending mode by raising their shield high up in front of them and moving slower.
+They would not only gain protection from standard ranged attacks but would even be able to occasionally deflect projectiles backwards after upgrades (it's not rare to see a "duel" between a flying unit and a defending footman end with the flyer dead after having its own attacks sent back).

-- World of Warcraft: Not exactly a mook, but one of the bosses in Grim Batol switches between weapon sets, and one of them is a huge shield that protects him from the front.
+- One of the bosses in Grim Batol switches between weapon sets, and one of them is a huge shield that protects him from the front.

-- Yu-Gi-Oh!: One monster in Yugi's deck (Big Shield Gardna) is a man crouching behind a ginormous shield, with very high defense and ridiculous attack.
+- Yu-Gi-Oh!: One monster in Yugi's deck (Big Shield Gardna) is a man crouching behind a ginormous shield, with very high defense and ridiculously low attack.

 - The ever-indefatigable Roman legionary.
 All of the main-line soldiers were equipped with huge tower shields to protect against enemy projectiles, and the whole formation could transition into a "tortoise" (testudo; forward rank locks shields to the front, those behind place them on their heads) for added protection to the whole group.